Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Structural properties of copyless CRA

-The idea behind this normal form is to prevent unexpected behaviors on copyless CRA.
-For example, consider the following copyless CRA that is not in normal form with respect to the order $x \preceq y$:
+\begin{example} Consider the set of registers $\cX = \{x,y\}$ with the order $x \preceq y$.
+The copyless CRA $\cB_1$ in Figure~\ref{fig:CRA2} is not in normal form, because of the $b$-transitions.
+On the other hand, the copyless CRA $\cB_2$ is in normal form.
+For both automata we omit the initial states, initial valuations and final output functions because they are not relevant for the discussion. \end{example}

-The initial state in the above copyless CRA is $q_1$ and the initial valuation $\nu_0$ is equal to $\nu_0(x) = \nu_0(y) = 0$.
-Here, registers $x$ and $y$ count the number of $a$'s and $b$'s, respectively.
-However, depending on the state both registers can have either the number of $a$'s or the number of $b$'s.
-It is clear that one would like to avoid this type of behaviour since this cyclic information can be easily stored in finite memory.
+In the previous example, the automaton $\cB_1$ uses the registers $x$ and $y$ to count the number of $a$'s and $b$'s.
+However, depending on the current state both registers have either the number of $a$'s or the number of $b$'s.
+It is clear that one would like to avoid this type of behavior in a theoretical analysis.
 Intuitively, one register should always contain the number of $a$'s and the other register the number of $b$'s.

-In the next result, we show that for every copyless CRA there always exists an equivalent copyless CRA in normal form.
-The idea behind the proof is to permute the substitutions for registers and keep in the state the reverse permutation to encode the substitutions.
-Comming back to our running example, the normal form of this copyless CRA is the following:

-From now on we assume that copyless cost-register automata are given with a linear order on the registers so we can order the registers, i.e., write $\cX = \{x_1, \dots, x_n\}$ with the order defined by $x_i \preceq x_j$ iff $i \leq j$.
-The next proposition shows that every copyless CRA can be transformed into an equivalent copyless CRA in normal form with respect to $\preceq$.
+One can clearly transform $\cB_1$ to an automaton in normal form by exchanging the use of $x$ and $y$ in the transitions and encoding this permutation between registers in the states.
+This is precisely the automaton $\cB_2$ in Figure~\ref{fig:CRA2}.
+We generalize this idea for all copyless CRA in the next proposition.

-\begin{proposition} For every copyless CRA $\cA$ there exists a copyless CRA in normal form $\cA'$ such that they recognize the same function.
-Moreover $\cA'$ and $\cA$ have the same set of registers and the same linear order on them.
+\begin{proposition} For every copyless CRA $\cA$ there exists a copyless CRA in normal form $\cA'$ with the same set of registers such that they output the same ground expressions for all words and thus recognize the same function.
 The number of states in $\cA'$ can be bounded exponentially in the size of the automaton $\cA$. \end{proposition}